PC Plus HelpDesk - issue 247

 The aligned option means that the vector (x,y offset) that you chose originally will be used again and again until you redefine it.
 If you chose non-aligned, it would use the original source point each time you started a 'draw' operation.

-'draw' tool, the size and other qualities are taken from
+Like any 'draw' tool, the size and other qualities are taken from the current brush.

 Access this by clicking on the brush area in the main toolbox.